sufiyanghori/sensu-plugins-vault-1/README.md

 ## Functionality

-Checks for the validity of tokens in vault server through API.
+Check for validity of credentials and tokens for HashiCorp Vault's various [Auth Methods](https://www.vaultproject.io/docs/auth/index.html) and [Secret Engines](https://www.vaultproject.io/docs/secrets/index.html).

 ## Files
   * bin/check-vault-tokens.py

 ## Installation

+#### check-vault-am-tokens
-`check-vault-tokens` plugin make use of vault accessors to get information about indiviual tokens.
+`check-vault-tokens` plugin make use of vault accessors to get information about indiviual tokens and then check for their expiry.
-In order for this to work a token with following policies applied is required in vault,
+In order for it to work a token with following policies applied is required in vault,

 ```
 path "auth/token/accessors/*"